 ReDi School of Digital Integration

-The ReDi School of Digital Integration is a non-profit school for refugees and asylum seekers who are keen on the topic of IT.
-Here, interested people receive the opportunity to acquire expertise in programming.
-The participants can educate themselves in various courses depending on their specific knowledge.
-Voluntary programmers from IT companies and start-ups support by passing on their knowledge to the refugees.
-ProSiebenSat.1 Tech Solutions supports the ReDi school since the end of 2018.
-ProSiebenSat.1 thereby not only assists financially but moreover transmits knowledge.
-Employees accompany diverse events, hold courses and function as mentors.
-Because the ReDi school does not only want the technological skills of students strengthened, but also offers various workshops and networking possibilities.
-In this way refugees can already develop first contacts to potential employers and build up a network.
+The ReDi School of Digital Integration is a non-profit school for IT-sawy refugees and asylum seekers.
+Here, interested parties are given the opportunity to acquire extensive programming skills and, depending on their abilities, to receive training and further education.
+They are supported by volunteer programmers from IT companies and start-ups, who pass on their knowledge to the refugees.
+ProSiebenSat.1 Tech Solutions has also supported the ReDi School as a cooperation partner since the end of 2018.
+ProSiebenSat.1 thereby not only assists financially but moreover transmits knowledge: Employees accompany various events, give courses and act as mentors.
+The ReDi School not only wants to promote the technological skills of its students, but also offers participants numerous workshops and networking opportunities.
+In this way, the fugitives can already make first contacts with potential employers.